irhum/LFADS/README.md

 * Implementation in JAX by the original author: https://github.com/google-research/computation-thru-dynamics

 ## Current state:
 Currently, this is a barebones working prototype.
 Only some regularization techniques have been implemented, and some models are missing.
-It trains on all 8 TPU cores on a v2-8, but is limited by data infeed (which could be improved by a proper tf.data pipeline)
+It trains on all 8 TPU cores on a v2-8 (thanks, TRC!), but is limited by data infeed (which could be improved by a proper tf.data pipeline)
 ### What's here
 * The *autonomous* LFADS model (Fig 1 from the Nature paper), that does *not* infer any inputs i.e. the spikes are generated purely by the dynamics that are to be inferred.
     * Row-normalized weights for computing factors.